Constructivism in Metaethics

 This description presupposes that we already start out with some sense of what such a standpoint is.
 Other descriptions of standpoints appeal to metaphor or invoke a distinction between the practical and the theoretical, each of which is supposed to represent a distinct and familiar way of experiencing the world (Wallace 2008).

-Let us assume that a standpoint is constituted by a complex system of stances (c'est, psychological states that we bear towards things and that, in virtue of being directed towards these things, have a kind of content) comme les croyances, désirs, commitments, reactive attitudes, et ainsi de suite.
+Let us assume that a standpoint is constituted by a complex system of stances (c'est, psychological states that we bear towards things and that, in virtue of being directed towards these things, have a kind of content) comme les croyances, désirs, engagements, reactive attitudes, et ainsi de suite.
 Autrement dit, it is a set of individual stances that hang together in a certain way.
 This much would appear safe if we are correct in understanding the distinction between realism and constructivism in terms of stance-dependence.
 But if we are to avoid the response-dependence dilemma, it is important that these stances not be described as issuing from any particular type of subject under specific conditions.
 One alternative would be to focus on the kinds of activities associated with various practical standpoints.
 Here the idea is that we first look to those familiar activities of, par exemple, valuing, taking something to be wrong, taking something to be a reason for acting, in order to identify the relevant practical standpoint and then ask what it is to engage in these activities as such.

 Korsgaard (2003), James (2007) and Street (2010) describe the constructivist project as one of working out the “constitutive commitments” of various practical standpoints.
 This involves, amongst other things, the task of specifying the various ways in which particular types of stances must hang together so that one may count as genuinely engaging in a particular practical activity as such.